How We Test: Our exclusive 5-point rating system explained

 Feature Set (20%)

-Among the various types of devices we review, there is typically a standard set of features most devices in that category share.
+Among the various types of devices we review, there is typically a standard set of features that most devices in that category share.
 Having more than the basic feature set helps a device score high here.

 5 – Basic features + additional standard features, expandability